Seungjun-Data-Science/Seungjun-Data-Science.github.io/aboutme.md

 ### Hobbies

 I do music as my side hustle.
 I sing and play the drums.
-Not a professional musician yet but I am taking baby steps to grow as a musician.
+Not a professional musician yet but I am taking baby steps to grow as a musician.<br>
 I have a Youtube Channel where I upload my music covers (I sing English, Korean and Mandarin songs!).
 I am planning to release a mixtape / EP this year featuring some original music on different music platforms including Spotify.
 Stay Tuned! <br><br>
 Other things I love to do include cooking (especially Korean and Chinese food), body building, walking and hiking in nature, and watching K-dramas with friends (telepartttyyyyy!
 Thanks Netflix).